 “It’s amazing to see all that he’s done,” says Scott Robinson, who owns Dualtone Records.
 “Whether it’s a solo record or a Broadway musical, he’s able to make them work.
-When he made (BR5-49’s) Tangled in the Pines for us, I thought it was the best BR record they’d made. . . .
-The band kept getting better.
-Who
+When he made (BR5-49’s) Tangled in the Pines for us, I thought it was the best BR record they’d made. … The band kept getting better.
+Who does that?

 “Maybe it’s because he never compromises for the industry, for the Row,” Robinson continues.
 “When I think of Chuck, he’s a visionary curator of art.
 He’s an artist and his palette is huge — whether he’s moving forward or looking back.
 But he’s also been able to make it work, which so few artists are able to do.”

-Practicality is part of it.
-If the big dollar days of a major are behind him, he’s invested in a Mercedes Sprinter, put in bunks, and figured out how to make the road work for him.
-Taking the music out is part of it.
-If many of his fans have hit the age where kids at home make going out to see music a rarity instead of a raison d’etre, he’s suddenly found himself as “influence,” often opening for Old Crow Medicine Show as an inspiration for their own archival country.
+Practicality is part of it; so be it if the big dollar days of a major are behind him.
+He’s invested in a Mercedes Sprinter, put in bunks, and figured out how to make the road work for him.
+Getting the music in front of an audience is part of it.
+Just as many of his fans hit the age where kids at home make going out to see music a rarity instead of a raison d’être, Mead suddenly finds he’s an influence, often opening for Old Crow Medicine Show as an inspiration for their own archival country.

-Oermann concurs in a mighty way.
-“He forged a different musical identity as a solo artist, and that’s something to tip your cap to given how defined the band was,” he says.
-“Songwriter artists and revivalists in a place where country radio doesn’t go is hard, and he figured out how to do that — twice.
+“He forged a different musical identity as a solo artist, and that’s something to tip your cap to given how defined the band was,” asserts Oermann.
+“Songwriter-artists and revivalists in a place where country radio doesn’t go is hard, and he figured out how to do that — twice.